District coordination officer

-District coordination officer (DCO) was the administrative head of the newly formed district and city district governments on 14-Aug-2001 in Pakistan and a senior officer (grade BS20/21) belonging from the provincial (executive PCS) or federal government service cadre.
-He was often denoted as Commissioner' in bureaucracy due to equivalent grade.
-The officer supervised the affairs of all the public offices and public facilities in the district or a city district for purposes of integrated development, efficient use of public resources and effective service delivery.
+The District Coordination Officer (DCO) was the administrative head of the newly formed district and city-district governments on the 14th of August, 2001 in Pakistan.
+It was a senior officer (grade BS20/21) belonging from the provincial (of the executive PCS) or federal government service cadre.
+The role was often denoted as a commissioner" in bureaucracy due to its equivalent grade.
+Officeholders of the officer supervised the affairs of all the public offices and public facilities in the district/city-district for purposes of integrated development, efficient use of public resources, and effective service delivery.
 The officer ensures that the standards set by the government in respect of a public facility are fully observed and supervises and coordinates the implementation of the policies, instructions and guidelines of the government.

 Local government reforms (2001) and establishment of the office of district coordination officer

 Post devolution, local government ordinance PLGO 2001.

 The divisional governments were abolished by President Pervez Musharraf in 2001 and hence the post of divisional commissioner (grade BS20/BS21) were brought to an end.

 In divisions of all provinces of Pakistan the posts of commissioners were abolished till 2008.
 The deputy commissioners of the districts were designated as DCOs, i.e. district coordination officers, and the post of DCO was upgraded to grade BS21 in the city district governments and to grade BS20 in all other districts from 14th Aug 2001.